PopovEvgeniy/freefiledestroyer/readme.txt

 0: The operation was successfully completed.
 1: Can't open the target file.
+2: Can't get the current position.
-2: Can't get the file size.
+3: Can't get the file size.
-3: Can't allocate memory.
+4: Can't allocate memory.
-4: Can't destroy the target file.
+5: Can't destroy the target file.
-5: Can't set the file access rights.
+6: Can't set the file access rights.
+7: You don't get a target file name.

 The source code.